For Winter 2022 semester only. Contracts for Fall 2022/Winter 2023 will be available on December 1st, 2021.

 NOTE: If you plan to utilize financial aid, please make certain you have enough financing to cover the costs—as you are entering into a binding legal contract with the university.
 You can verify your financial details on your award letter that is generated by filing your Free Application for Federal Student Aid (FAFSA).
 The $200 prepayment is used toward the first-semester payment and is not a deposit to be refunded when the contract expires.

-Returning students can submit a housing contract for fall 2021 and winter 2022 by filling out a contract at the following link:
+Returning students can submit a housing contract for winter 2022 by filling out a contract at the following link:

 Freshmen and freshman transfer residents are required to be on a meal plan regardless of their room placement.
 Meal plans consist of a combination of weekly swipes and declining balance dollars (DB).
 Weekly swipes are used in the all-you-care-to-eat facility called Marketplace at Doan and each swipe counts as one meal.
 Declining balance (DBs) are treated like flex accounts/debit cards and used in retail locations such as Panda Express, Subway, C-Store, Provisions on Demand (P.O.D.), etc. Declining balance dollars roll over from the fall to winter semester, however, unexpected declining balance dollars are forfeited at the end of the winter semester.

 Upperclassmen and new transfer residents do not have a mandatory meal plan but may elect to purchase one for convenience.
 Block plans are available and include meals per semester that roll over from fall to winter.
 Students also have the option of creating their own meal plan using a combination of block meals and DBs or buying a traditional plan for a full semester experience.